How to keep track of business expenses in 7 steps

 If you don’t know where your money is going each month, you won’t be able to eliminate wasteful spending that negatively impacts your company’s profitability.
 Daily and monthly expense tracking allows you to find such trends or outlying costs.

-To get a clear picture of your business finances, you must be able to catch the little costs that add up and decide whether larger expenses are justifiable.
-This works on both a macro level (looking at the business as a whole) and a micro level (empowering managers to keep tabs on their team's spending habits to reduce maverick spend).
+To get a clear picture of your business finances, you must be able to catch the little costs that add up and decide whether larger expenses are justifiable, on both a macro level and a micro level.

 Stick to your budget

-Once you’ve built a budget, the hard part is sticking to it.
+Once you build a budget, the hard part is sticking to it.
 Business expense tracking is one of the best ways to ensure your spending habits align with your established plan.
-At the end of each month, you can review business expenses and run a budget variance analysis.
+At the end of each month, review business expenses and run a budget variance analysis.
 If your actual spending exceeds your projections, you can identify where to cut back.

 Prepare for tax season